MicrosoftDocs/azure-docs/articles/cosmos-db/faq.md

 Azure Cosmos DB is an SLA-based system that provides unlimited scale, with guarantees for latency, throughput, availability, and consistency.
 To ensure guaranteed premium performance, make sure that your data size and index are manageable and scalable.
 The 10-GB limit on the number of entities or items per partition key is to ensure that we provide great lookup and query performance.
 To ensure that your application scales well even for Azure Storage, we recommend that you *not* create a hot partition by storing all information in one partition and querying it.

 ### So PartitionKey and RowKey are still required with the new Table API (Preview)?
 Yes.
 Because the surface area of the Table API (Preview) is similar to that of the Table storage SDK, the partition key provides an efficient way to distribute the data.
 The row key is unique within that partition.
 The row key needs to be present and can't be null as in the standard SDK.
-As of the build preview, the length of RowKey is 255 bytes and the length of PartitionKey is 100 bytes (soon to be increased to 1 KB).
+The length of RowKey is 255 bytes and the length of PartitionKey is 100 bytes (soon to be increased to 1 KB).

 ### What are the error messages for the Table API (Preview)?
-Because this preview is compatible with the standard Table, most of the errors will map to the errors from the standard Table.
+Because this preview is compatible with the standard table, most of the errors will map to the errors from the standard table.

-### Why do I get throttled when I try to create lot of tables one after another in the Tables API (Preview)?
+### Why do I get throttled when I try to create lot of tables one after another in the Table API (Preview)?
 Azure Cosmos DB is an SLA-based system that provides latency, throughput, availability and consistency guarantees.
 Because it is a provisioned system, it reserves resources to guarantee these requirements.
-The rapid rate of creation of Tables is detected and throttled.
-We recommend that you look at the rate of creation of Tables and lower it to less than 5 per minute.
+The rapid rate of creation of tables is detected and throttled.
+We recommend that you look at the rate of creation of tables and lower it to less than 5 per minute.
 Remember that the Table API (Preview) is a provisioned system.
 The moment you provision it, you will begin to pay for it.

 ## Develop against the Graph API (Preview)
 ### How can I apply the functionality of Graph API (Preview) to Azure Cosmos DB?
 You can use an extension library to apply the functionality of Graph API (Preview).
-This library is called Microsoft Azure Graphs, and it is available at NuGet.
+This library is called Microsoft Azure Graphs, and it is available on NuGet.

 ### It looks like you support the Gremlin graph traversal language.
 Do you plan to add more forms of query?
 Yes, we plan to add other mechanisms for query in the future.